AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the frequency of light increases.

-Thus, the gravitational frequency shift results from the
+Thus, the gravitational frequency shift

-elementary procedures.
+more elementary procedures.
 The first of these is the kinematic interpretation using principle

-of equivalence
+of equivalence:

-: a situation where the light source and the receiver (observer) are located in places with different
+a situation where the light source and the receiver (observer)

-gravitational potential, we replace the equivalent state in which
+replace the equivalent state in which the light source and the

-example, in the rocket cabin as in Fig.2.3b).
-From the time
+cabin as in Fig.2.3b).
+From the time moment t = 0 of sending light from

-obtained by the receiver relative velocity v = a.
-D L / c.
-Therefore, due to the Doppler
+acceleration, this receiver obtains the relative velocity v = a.
+DL/c.
+Therefore, due to the Doppler effect, the wavelength of the received light

-different from the wavelength l
+will appear different from the wavelength l of the radiation

-source, this deviation expressed by the frequency w will be in the first order
+frequency w will be in the first order

 Dw / w » v / c = a.
 D l / c 2 .